Postgraduate funding

 Bank loans

-High street banks may offer a similar type of loan to support you with further study.
-You will need to contact individual banks to find out what type of loans they have on offer and whether it would be suitable for your needs.
+High street banks may offer a loan to support you with further study.
+Contact banks directly to find out what type of loans they have on offer and whether it would be suitable for your needs.
 It is important that you check all the terms and conditions and ensure that the repayments are affordable before committing to a bank loan.

-You might also want to speak with an independent financial adviser about your potential options.
+You might also want to speak with an independent financial adviser about your options.

 Employer sponsorship